Last updated on August 5th, 2023 at 09:41 pm

 Ordinarily, you should be able to make a transfer from one dom account to another, but this is subject to the regulations of the CBN.

-Walk into your bank, fill withdrawal form and contact your bureau de change agent the exchange.
+Walk into your bank, fill withdrawal form and contact your bureau de change agent for the exchange.
 You must first compare the exchange rate in the market and choose the best, but be careful!

-According to circular signed on Monday, November 30, 2020, by the Director for Trade & Exchange Department at the apex bank, Dr O.S.
-Nnajion, the CBN clarifies henceforth how domiciliary accounts will be operated in Nigeria in the face of Naira devaluation.
+According to a circular signed on Monday, November 30, 2020, by the Director for Trade & Exchange Department at the apex bank, Dr O.S.
+Nnajion, the CBN clarifies how domiciliary accounts will be operated in Nigeria in the face of Naira devaluation.